pavitsingh87/ECommProjectGroup2/documentation/Proposal.md

 ## 1. Description

-Hockey Shockey is excited to invite proposals for the development of a state-of-the-art e-commerce website dedicated to selling premium hockey accessories.
-The goal of this project is to create a user-friendly online platform that caters to the needs of hockey enthusiasts, providing them with a seamless shopping experience for a wide range of high-quality hockey gear and accessories.
+Hockey Shockey is excited to invite proposals for the development of a state-of-the-art e-commerce website dedicated to selling premium hockey clothings and accessories.
+The goal of this project is to create a user-friendly online platform that caters to the needs of hockey enthusiasts, providing them with a seamless shopping experience for a wide range of high-quality hockey clothings and accessories.

 ## 2. Target audiences